Koszul duality complexes for the cohomology of iterated loop spaces of spheres

 \subsubsection{Operadic homology}

 Let $\POp$ be an augmented operad.
-The indecomposable quotient of $\POp$-algebra $A$ is defined as the quotient dg-module of $A$ under the image of operations $p: A^{\otimes r}\rightarrow A$, where $p$ ranges over the augmentation ideal of $\POp$.
-Thus:
+The indecomposable quotient of a $\POp$-algebra $A$ is defined as the quotient of the dg-module $A$ under the image of the operations $p: A^{\otimes r}\rightarrow A$, where $p$ ranges over the augmentation ideal of $\POp$.
+Thus, we have:

 For a $\Sigma_*$-cofibrant augmented operad $\POp$, we have a homology theory $H^{\POp}_*(-)$ defined by the formula

 for any $\POp$-algebra $A$, where $R_A$ is a cofibrant replacement of $A$.